MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-custom-connectors.md

 >[!NOTE]
 >If you're using an on-premises data gateway (personal mode), you can upload your Power BI report to the Power BI service and use the gateway to refresh it.

 For an on-premises data gateway, you need to create a data source for your custom connector.
-On the gateway settings page in the Power BI service, you should see an option when you select the gateway cluster to allow using custom connectors with this cluster.
-Select that option to enable using custom connectors with this cluster.
+On the gateway settings page in the Power BI service, select the option to enable using custom connectors with this cluster.

 ![Screenshot that shows enabling custom connectors on the on-premises gateway Settings page.](media/service-gateway-custom-connectors/gateway-onprem-customconnector2.png)

-When you enable this option, you see your custom connectors as available data sources that you can create under this gateway cluster.
+When you enable this option, you see your custom connectors as available data source connections that you can add to this gateway cluster.
 After you create a data source that uses your new custom connector, you can refresh Power BI reports by using the custom connector in the Power BI service.

 ![Screenshot that shows the Data Source list on the Settings page.](media/service-gateway-custom-connectors/gateway-onprem-customconnector3.png)